material-motion/material-motion/specifications/runtime/named-plans.md

 Plans must conform to the NamedPlan type in order to indicate that they support being registered as named plans to a transaction.

-# Scheduler specification
+# Runtime specification

-Schedulers support named plans.
+Runtimes support named plans.
 Named plans are plans with a name associated via the transaction.

 **Named APIs**: Provide an `addPlan` and `removePlan` API with a name argument.